 I won’t pretend that the answer is a resounding yes across the board.
-I know that the circumstances everyone faces are different, the sacrifices needed will vary and the drive to see your dreams through may waver.
+I know that the circumstances everyone faces are different.
+The sacrifices needed will vary and the drive to see your dreams through may waver.
 But I adamantly insist that it is possible to buy a house on minimum wage.
 While the world has been coping with the Covid-19 pandemic for most of the last year, I have gone from being $22,000 in debt to owning my first home!
-I will go into much greater detail later, but to start off I’d just like to talk about some of the basics that got me where I am today.
+I will go into much greater detail in future posts (this post here!) but I’ll start with the basics that got me where I am today.

 I’ve always been good at paying my bills on time, and although I had some hiccups in the past, they’ve since dropped off my credit report.
 I use Credit Karma and Borrowell to see weekly updates on my Transunion and Equifax credit scores, respectively.

-I was fully aware that I had to deal with my debt before a bank would trust me with a much larger loan.
-There are a few debt ratios that are important in qualifying for a mortgage, but the gist is get that debt as low as it can go!
+I knew that I had to deal with my debt before a bank would give me a mortgage.
+Debt ratios are crucial in qualifying for a mortgage, but the gist is get that debt as low as possible!
 My family and I made some big sacrifices in order to funnel every extra penny towards my credit cards.

 Basically, a mortgage lender wants to know that your income is likely to continue at or above the current level for the long term.
 I waited until I had been in the same full-time position for over a year before applying for a mortgage.
-I was lucky enough to remain employed during pandemic shutdowns, because only certain types of income count in the eyes of a lender, employment income being the most common.
+I was lucky enough to remain employed during pandemic shutdowns.
+Only certain types of income count in the eyes of a lender, employment income being the most common.

-While my mortgage lender did not require my tax info, I had 2 good reasons to get them out of the way.
+While my mortgage lender did not require my tax info, I had two reasons to take care of them.
 First, a refund would have helped even more in my debt repayment quest.
 And second, my recent Notice of Assessment was one of the many requirements for my down payment loan.

 Even if your down payment is covered, there are still costs you will have to pay throughout the process.
-There was the home inspection and the deposit ($1000 that later was applied to the closing costs) that came up within the first few weeks, then on closing day there were legal fees, tax adjustment, and oil adjustment paid to the lawyer, plus moving expenses ($100 in Chinese food – thanks family!).
-Other costs you could face are land transfer tax (between 0.5% and 1.5% of the purchase price depending on county) and deposits for utilities, not to mention any work that needs to be done before you can move it.
-I was not prepared to shell out nearly $3000 and it was a stretch but having a long closing period helped me earn what I needed in time.
+There was the home inspection and the deposit ($1000 that later was applied to the closing costs) that came up within the first few weeks.
+On closing day there were legal fees, tax adjustment, and oil adjustment paid to the lawyer.
+My moving expenses were pretty reasonable. ($100 in Chinese food – thanks family!).
+Other costs you could face are land transfer tax (between 0.5% and 1.5% of the purchase price depending on county) and deposits for utilities.
+Of course some homes may need work before you can move in as well.
+I was not prepared to shell out nearly $3000.
+It was a stretch but having a long closing period helped me earn what I needed in time.